bus-strat-analytics/MSIN0093-syllabus/README.md

   1. **Data-based business proposal.** You are an entrepreneurial team and you are pitching a new business idea to an audience of startup mentors and investors.
 Your startup involves data-based or platform services.
 Craft a business plan and pay particular attention to how the concepts in this course relate to the value hypothesis of your startup.

-  1. **Industry report.** You are members of a consulting team being retained to report how data and analytics are transforming a specific industry.
-You will identify the industry and describe how data might transform it.
-You will also discuss how existing firms in the industry can best respond to the transformation as well as what new entrants with a "data-first" culture might look like.
+  1. **Company/Industry report.** You are members of a consulting team being retained to report how data and analytics are transforming a specific company or industry.
+You will identify the subject of study and describe how data might transform it.
+For a company study, the study can look at the creation of a data team, the impact on management or culture, among other topics.
+For an industry study, students will also discuss how existing firms in the industry can best respond to the transformation as well as what new entrants with a "data-first" culture might look like.
 Ideally, your chosen industry is understudied in existing public forums.

 ### Summary of Submission Deadlines
 For your convenience, a summary of all deadlines is posted below.
 These deadlines are also listed by week in the [Schedule and Reading List](#schedule-and-reading-list).